lorencerri/screeps/README.md

 - [ ] Implement scout class
 - [ ] Rewrite the parts system of spawning, should allow for every x part put an additional y part
 - [ ] Couriers should go to upgraders
+- [ ] If spawn is full, deposit to directly adjacent container

 **Known Issues**